Icinga/icinga2/doc/6-distributed-monitoring.md

 As you can see, the CA public and private key are stored in the `/var/lib/icinga2/ca` directory.
 Keep this path secure and include it in your [backups](2-getting-started.md#install-backup).

-In case you loose the CA private key you have to generate a new CA for signing new client certificate requests.
+In case you lose the CA private key you have to generate a new CA for signing new client certificate requests.
 You then have to also re-create new signed certificates for all existing nodes.